PLEASE NOTE: This statement is also available to view online by clicking here.

 If we require consent to perform a specific action, we will automatically e-mail you and ask that you provide consent.
 If you decline or do not provide consent within a pre-defined response time, we will assume that you do not consent and will proceed with your application in a way that is permitted under legitimate interest.

-For the purposes of the GDPR, iintegra is classed as a Data Processor and processes your information on behalf of the Data Controller.
+For the purposes of the GDPR, Workvine is classed as a Data Processor and processes your information on behalf of the Data Controller.

-iintegra uses the Azure platform from Microsoft to deploy its servers.
-All of the servers used by the iintegra platform are restricted to physical locations based in the European Union.
+Workvine uses the Azure platform from Microsoft to deploy its servers.
+All of the servers used by the Talentvine platform are restricted to physical locations based in the European Union.

-Microsoft and its employees do not have access to any data stored on the iintegra platform.
+Microsoft and its employees do not have access to any data stored on the Talentvine platform.
 However, restricted access may be required occasionally to assist with technical issues as they arise.

 The TAP requires a minimum of information to start an application which is set out below: